yanhwee/helium/README.md

 From the terminal:
 `wget -O - https://raw.githubusercontent.com/yanhwee/helium/master/docs/install.bash | bash`

 This installation script is modified based on the installation from https://github.com/yanhwee/ardupilot-gazebo-ros-guide.
 Refer to it for more details.
 It installs the following prerequisites and setups this repository.
 Note that this repository is a catkin package.
+Please restart after the installation.

 ### Prerequisites
 #### Main SITL Stack